 Many faith-based schools, however, have, at the heart of their core values, a mission to serve and educate the poor.
 Yet, these same schools do not have an Advancement or Development Director on staff who can share the great stories of success of the students, and connect the school with potential donors eager to fund successful initiatives.
 Why?
 Because the school believes they can’t afford one, or, perhaps, the school’s board tells the administrator it can’t afford one.
 Some schools have attempted to hire such a person, so long as the salary and benefits of the Advancement or Development Director is funded by the amount of money that they raise.
 This makes the task of the new addition to the staff a truly daunting one.
 There is no other position in the school that is funded in such a manner.
 Certainly, there must be a sufficient number of children in the classroom to fund a teacher, but no school administration says to a teacher, “In order for you to continue to work here, you must recruit students for your classroom.”
 The job of the Advancement or Development Director is to generate funds for financial aid or capital improvement projects…not generate revenue so they can earn their salary.

 One school I’m familiar with expected a new Development Director to raise $200,000 when it had no database of donors to access and evaluate and no previous development events.
 All it did was “fundraise.”
 Further, this new position would also oversee and coordinate all the “fundraisers” in addition to its new development initiatives.
-Since there was no marketing director of the school either, the position would also be responsible for communication with the publics which supported the school, which would also include communicating with current parents.
+Since there was no marketing director of the school either, the position would also be responsible for communication with the various constituencies which supported the school, and those constituencies included current parents.
 Therefore, Web site maintenance and the parent newsletter would be the responsibility of the incumbent.
 Further, there was no administrative support for the position, meaning that the new director would be a “do it all” person.
 If help was necessary, volunteers could be recruited.
 Today, in a faith-based school, that includes screening volunteers, conducting background checks, monitoring certification course attendance as well as the volunteer’s continuing education on child safety.
 Those duties would also fall to the new position.
 And since they were coordinating it for development and advancement activities, they might as well coordinate it for the rest of the school.

 School administrators wondered why no one applied for the position.